Information for Excavators and Volunteers

 Information for ASCSA Regular and Associate Members

-The excavations at Corinth serve as an introduction to those who wish exposure to field techniques and general principles of excavation.
-Participation is limited to Regular and Associate Members of the American School.
-The season runs from April through the end of June and is divided into three four-week sessions: a short training session kicks off three weeks of excavation and concludes with one week of analysis, synthesis, and clean-up.
+The excavations at Corinth serve as an introduction to those who wish to learn more about field techniques and general principles of archaeological excavation.
+Participation is generally limited to Regular and Associate Members of the American School, though qualified graduate students from elsewhere may be recruited as necessary (see this link if you wish to apply).
+The season runs from early April through the end of June and is divided into three four-week sessions, each comprising three weeks of excavation and one week of analysis, synthesis, and clean-up.
 Those who would like more experience may request to stay for multiple sessions.
-Each session is limited to no more than seven or eight Members who are responsible for the close supervision of the work.
-Both Regular and Associate Members are eligible but in the case of heavy demand preference will be given to Regular members.
-Spouses are very welcome but they will be put to work!
+Each session is limited to no more than seven or eight participants who are responsible for the close supervision of the work.
+Spouses of Members of the School are very welcome, but they are expected to contribute in some way to the project.

 Daily Schedule:

-The Corinth training program is unique in that it gives each participant an opportunity to complete the whole sequence of work for his/her area, beginning with the field excavation, then processing the material recovered from those excavations, and finally putting the whole together in a report detailing the historical sequence that will remain as part of the city’s historical record.
-At all stages the excavation staff closely monitors this work.
-The program exposes students to a variety of archaeological field methods, the assemblage of Harris Matrices, surveying methods and the use of a total station, architectural recording and graphic representation, pottery quantification and seriation, and the iDig application for iPads.
-It also introduces students to the ways in which history can be reconstructed and presented from raw archaeological data.
-The latest information technology is employed, including an integrated database to cover all aspects of work from the excavation to museum.
-The sessions in the Museum are intended to instruct students in how to look at ancient objects and how to write systematic descriptions, a technique that can be applied usefully to nearly any discipline.
+The Corinth training program is unique in that it gives its participants an opportunity to complete the whole sequence of work for their respective areas, beginning with the field excavation, then processing the material recovered from those excavations, and finally putting the whole together in a report detailing the historical sequence that will remain a part of the city’s historical record.
+At all stages, the excavation staff closely monitors this work and provides assistance, as needed.
+The program exposes students to a variety of archaeological field techniques, as well as to other skills, including the use of a total station, architectural recording, pottery quantification and seriation, and the iDig application for field recording.
+It also introduces students to the ways in which history can be illuminated and reconstructed from archaeological data.
+Sessions in the Museum are intended to instruct students in how to look at ancient objects and how to write systematic descriptions, a technique that can be applied usefully to nearly any discipline.
+Although this program is aimed at advanced graduate students with considerable familiarity with the ancient Greek and/or Byzantine culture, previous excavation experience is not required, and, indeed, students without a particular interest in field archaeology are encouraged to participate in order acquire a better understanding of archaeological data and, in particular, its potential and limitations for elucidating the past.

 Information for Volunteers

-In some years, spaces reserved for ASCSA members may remain vacant.
-Interested graduate students are asked to send a CV (two-page maximum) to the Director of the excavations by October 31 of any year.
-Please enclose a short cover letter requesting consideration for the excavation the following spring.
+In some years, spaces reserved for ASCSA Members may remain vacant.
+Interested graduate students are asked to send an application (short cover letter, CV, and the names of two referees) to the Director of the excavations by the end of December in order to be considered for the excavation the following spring.

 Other educational opportunities are open to a wider group of students.
 Volunteers interested in Museum Internship positions are asked to contact the Assistant to the Associate Director.
 Please enclose a short cover letter detailing why you wish to volunteer and when you are available.
 Note that October to April is the best time to volunteer.
 In some cases room and board may be covered.